How to Make Crispy Sweet-Potato Chips With Rosemary

 - I like to drop one handful of the sliced sweet potatoes into the hot oil and let them fan out.
 If too many slices are on top of each other, they will not cook properly, so until you get an idea of how many to cook at a time, slowly drop the slices into the hot oil until they form a single layer.

-- i use a bit metal slotted wok spoon to retreive the chips from the hot oil when they are ready - I also use the spoon to stir the chips as they cook to keep them from sticking to each other.
+- i use a bit metal slotted wok spoon to retrieve the chips from the hot oil when they are ready - I also use the spoon to stir the chips as they cook to keep them from sticking to each other.

 - Depending on the type of pot you are using, you may need to give the oil a minute to re-heat after each batch.